Technical SEO 2023: Ultimate Guide

 **Reminder: Make sure to use “-” in-between words as search engine bots will see them as “space” between words.

-If you’re using other CMS or customized programming language for your site, you can always make changes to the URL structure.
+If you’re using other CMS or customized programming languages for your site, you can always make changes to the URL structure.

 Mobile Compatibility Audit

 Google announced that since July 2018, they will be using mobile speed as one of their mobile search results ranking factors.
 Google announced the use of page loading speed as a ranking factor in 2010 but it was only focused on desktop search results.
 To make sure your site is loading fast on mobile devices, you need to look into the responsiveness of your site as well.

 We will focus on mobile page loading speed as Google has rolled out mobile-first indexing where Google spiders will index your mobile pages faster compared to desktop pages.

 In this section, we will look into mobile page loading speed.
 I won’t jump into website responsiveness and mobile-friendliness here because it is a must to have a responsive website in 2019.
 If you’re not having one, please make sure to re-design your site.
 If you’re serious about your business, adapt to these important changes.